jkingportfolio/CI_PP2_Connect4/README.md

 ### User Requirements and Expectations

-- A great game to pass time and have fun with friends
+- A great game with a high level of interactivness to pass time and have fun with friends
 - Links and website functions to act as expected
-- Notifications to indicate the current state of play
+- Notifications to provide feedback as to the current state of play
 - Simple "to the point" content that a user can quickly digest
-- An easy method to leave feedback on the game
+- An easy method to leave feedback on the game with validation that feedback has been sent
 - Accessibility for impaired users
 - Responsiveness to allow play across devices of different screen sizes